Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 Step 7: Do your research.

 Start researching some of the ideas that are forming.
 You can Google, “great careers for INFJs” (or whatever your personality type is).
 You can also research “careers that require XYZ skills” or “careers for people who like to XYZ.”

 If you don’t know if a career move is your next step, then look for volunteer opportunities or hobbies in the areas you are researching.

-Step #8: Determine what you’re missing.
+Step 8: Determine what you’re missing.

 In your research, you may determine you need more training or education.
 You may discover you need to buff up your existing skills or gain more hands-on experience.
 Do your research on exactly what’s involved in getting up to speed and how you can do this.

 When I was going through this process, I learned I needed more education for either a career in counseling or coaching.
-I ultimately decided to get my coaching certification because I liked the coaching model, and it required far less time and formal education than getting licensed as a counselor would have.

-Step #9: Review your finances.
+Step 9: Review your finances.